 Kristin A. Norse practices exclusively in the areas of appellate practice and civil litigation support.
 She has over 25 years of legal experience, including ten years working as a staff attorney for the Honorable Chris W. Altenbernd at the Second District Court of Appeal and more than 15 years representing clients in trial and appellate courts.
 She has successfully represented individuals and businesses in a number of appeals varying in scope from complex commercial cases to serious personal injury cases to family law appeals.
 She has also successfully represented clients by providing trial support and performing in-depth legal research, writing, and argument on key issues presented in complex litigation in state and federal courts.

-Best Lawyers in America has named Ms. Norse as 2020 Tampa “Lawyer of the Year” for Appellate Practice.
-She is listed in 2020 THE BEST LAWYERS IN AMERICA for appellate practice, and 2019 FLORIDA SUPER LAWYERS for appellate practice and also named as one of The Top 100 Attorneys in Florida, The Top 50 Women Lawyers in Florida, and The Top 50 in Tampa Bay.
-She has also been named by Florida Trend as 2019 FLORIDA LEGAL ELITE for appellate practice.
+THE BEST LAWYERS IN AMERICA has named Ms. Norse as 2022 Tampa “Lawyer of the Year” for Appellate Practice, an honor she also received in 2020.
+She is listed in 2021 THE BEST LAWYERS IN AMERICA for appellate practice, and 2021 FLORIDA SUPER LAWYERS for appellate practice and also named as one of The Top 50 Women Lawyers in Florida, and The Top 50 in Tampa Bay.
+She has also been named by Florida Trend as 2020 FLORIDA LEGAL ELITE for appellate practice.

 Kristin Norse has been awarded the 2016 Hillsborough Association for Women Lawyers’ Achievement Award.
 The HAWL Achievement Award is presented to persons who have demonstrated a commitment to the purpose, goals, and mission of HAWL and who has excelled in his or her career, overcome traditional stereotypes associated with women, promoted the status of women within the profession, and promoted the status of women in the State of Florida.